oVirt/ovirt-site/source/release/4.4.3/index.md

  - [BZ 1797717](https://bugzilla.redhat.com/1797717) **Search backend cannot find VMs which name starts with a search keyword**

-   With this enhancement, you can now perform a free text search in the Administration Portal that includes internally defined keywords.
+   With this enhancement, you can now perform a free text search in the Administration Portal for entity names that begin with internally defined keywords.

  - [BZ 1657294](https://bugzilla.redhat.com/1657294) **[RFE] - enable renaming HostedEngine VM name**